piotrlaczkowski/keras-data-processor/docs/distribution_aware_encoder.md

 # Distribution-Aware Encoder

 ## Overview
-The Distribution-Aware Encoder is an advanced preprocessing layer that automatically detects and handles various types of data distributions.
-It uses TensorFlow Probability (tfp) for accurate modeling and applies specialized transformations while preserving the statistical properties of the data.
+The **Distribution-Aware Encoder** is an advanced preprocessing layer that automatically detects and handles various types of data distributions.
+It leverages TensorFlow Probability (tfp) for accurate modeling and applies specialized transformations while preserving the statistical properties of the data.

 ## Features